JamFfm/NEXTIONDisplay/README.md

 Fixed: Scale is fixed so you can't see much small temp changes.
 It is an overview to the past 17 min and shows from 0-100°C.
 Next versions will have a variable scale which takes into consideration of the highest and lowest temp value.

-Still struggeling with the ASII and UTF8.
+Still struggling with the ASII and UTF8.
 Therefore Kettle and rest- names are not implemented.

 # Support